ossu/computer-science/README.md

 ### Introduction to Programming

 If you've never written a for-loop, or don't know what a string is in programming, start here.
+This course is self-paced, allowing you to adjust the number of hours you spend per week to meet your needs.

 **Topics covered**:
 `simple programs`